 As with any form of breast reconstruction, expect some degree of swelling, soreness, and bruising, especially at any incision or injection sites.
 In the weeks immediately following treatment, avoid any extreme movement, stress, or abrasion at incision and injection sites.
 You should expect similar soreness at the harvest site.
 All bruising and soreness should be gone after several months, but you should be able to return to normal activities in one to two weeks after receiving the treatment.
 Throughout your recovery period, be sure to follow any directions for postoperative care provided by your reconstructive surgeon.

 Fat grafting for breast reconstruction is performed in an operating room under either IV sedation or a general anesthetic.
 It is usually a much shorter procedure than the original reconstructive surgery, if one has been performed.
 Work with Dr. Hunsicker and Dr. Nguyen to determine the best approach for your particular operation.

 In general, fat grafting for breast reconstruction takes approximately two-three hours to perform.

 Fat grafting for breast reconstruction is expected to provide results that last a lifetime.
-After recovering from the operation, patients meet with Dr. Hunsicker to determine the overall effectiveness of the treatment.
+After recovering from the operation, patients meet with Dr. Hunsicker or Dr. Nguyen to determine the overall effectiveness of the treatment.

-To learn more about fat grafting for breast reconstruction in South Denver, contact Dr. Lisa Hunsicker at 720-283-2500.
+To learn more about fat grafting for breast reconstruction in South Denver, contact Dr. Lisa Hunsicker 720.283.2500.
 Drawing upon her years of providing effective, individualized plastic surgery results, Dr. Hunsicker can help determine whether or not fat grafting for breast reconstruction is right for you.